 The following logos are available for OHS partners to download and use in promotional materials that have been approved through the OHS Marketing Department.
 The Oregon Historical Society horizontal logo is preferred in marketing materials, but the vertical logo can be used when necessary to fit within a particular layout.

 OHS logos with black and white typefaces are both available.
 The black typeface should be used on materials with a white or light colored background.
 The white typeface should be used on materials with a black or dark colored background.
 The OHS logo includes both the gold Peace Medal emblem as well as the printed typeface and should never be applied separately from each other.
-The OHS logo should never be printed with a white box surrounding it, and the full color logo should always be used unless prior permission has been received from the OHS Marketing Department to use a black and white version of the logo.
+The OHS logo should never be printed with a white or colored box surrounding it, and the full color logo should always be used unless prior permission has been received from the OHS Marketing Department to use a black and white version of the logo.
 No other graphic treatments, like drop shadows, should be applied to the OHS logo when used.

 - Horizontal JPEG